smairo/Smairo.DotNet.Templates/README.md

 ```

 # Smairo.Template.AzureFunctions.Http
-Dependency injection azure function with v3 and timer trigger ready to go.
+Dependency injection azure function with v3 and timer http ready to go.

 You can install http function template from nuget:
 ```